 Registered nurses are on the front lines of our health care system and play a critical role in preventing and treating the spread of influenza.
 As the most trusted health professionals in the nation, you can have a positive impact on the health of our communities and keep our state’s influenza levels low.

 A flu vaccine recommendation and offer from you makes a huge difference.
 Yearly flu vaccination is recommended for everyone 6 months and older.
 It is especially important for those at high risk for flu-related complications.
 Consider getting vaccinated to protect yourself and others from the flu and remind patients to get a flu shot.
 CDC also recommends everyday preventive actions (like staying away from people who are sick, covering coughs and sneezes and frequent hand washing) to help slow the spread of germs that cause respiratory illnesses, like flu.

-"The Washington State Nurses Association (WSNA) is committed to advocating for the health of nurses, patients and the communities they serve.
+WSNA is committed to advocating for the health of nurses, patients and the communities they serve.
 Because of this commitment, WSNA strongly recommends that all nurses and other health care providers be vaccinated against all influenza viruses as a key component of a comprehensive influenza prevention program.
 WSNA recognizes the enhanced importance of the influenza vaccine during the COVID-19 pandemic.
 WSNA’s strongest recommendation is that all nurses, health care workers, and the general public elect to receive the flu shot this year.

-WSNA supports enforcement of existing Federal and State regulations to ensure that all employers meet the Centers for Disease Control (CDC) and Occupational Health and Safety Administration (OSHA) requirements for influenza prevention.
+WSNA supports enforcement of existing federal and state regulations to ensure that all employers meet the Centers for Disease Control (CDC) and Occupational Health and Safety Administration (OSHA) requirements for influenza prevention.